FredrikVullum/SteamConnectionInfo/README.md

 Fix the Opacity slider background in the tray menu

 Add functionality for setting your own keybindings for lock/unlock and hide/show of Window

+Create a repository for the DLL that is injected